 Further steps to protect your identity

-At the point when significant information breach occurs, there’s promptly a ton of discussion about credit reports.
+At the point when a significant information breach occurs, there’s promptly a ton of discussion about credit reports.
 Security specialists prescribe you check your credit reports for suspicious movement.

 What’s a credit report?
 Do I have one?